Prayer Changed America's History

 The Chief Justice of the United States, John Marshall, wrote that the Church was too far gone ever to be revived.
 Kenneth Scott Latourette, the Church historian, said, It looked as though Christianity were a waning influence, about to be ushered out of the affairs of men.
 Indeed, it appeared that the church in America was an endangered species.
 By all indications, the nation had rejected the Christianity of their forefathers sin and moral decay flourished.
 But something incredible occurred which changed what seemed to be an impossible situation.
 A revival of prayer erupted that changed the destiny of our nation.

 The awakening of prayer seemed to first begin in the British Isles.
 In 1792, just a year after the death of John Wesley, a renewed spiritual hunger and revival began to take hold in Great Britain.
-John Erskine, a minister in Edinburgh, Scotland, wrote a little book on prayer which stirred the hearts of people, and sent a copy to the famed New England theologian, Jonathan Edwards.
+John Erskine, a minister in Edinburgh, Scotland, wrote a little book on prayer which stirred the hearts of people.
 He along with another New England preacher, Baptist Pastor Isacc Backus, were instrumental in arousing a national interest to pray.
 In 1794, the spiritual climate in America was at its worst when Backus called upon the ministers of every American church to unite in prayer for the nation.
 God was with these efforts, and churches of every denomination responded to the national appeal.
 Soon, a network of prayer meetings emerged across the country, coordinated to pray in unison, beginning on the first Tuesday of January, 1795, and once each quarter thereafter.

 Predictably, as people sought God, signs of revival began to be seen.
 It was first evident in New England, sweeping through Connecticut then on to Massachusetts.
 In Logan County, Kentucky, where sin was somewhere on the scale of Sodom and Gomorrah, a Presbyterian minister, James McGready, held unified prayer meetings every third Saturday and at sunrise on Sundays.
 In a letter he wrote that most of the winter of 1799, was spent weeping and mourning with the people of God.
 Finally in the summer of 1800, great camp meeting revivals swept Kentucky and Tennessee, then burst over into North and South Carolina and swept the frontier.